How Acupuncture Works:

 When patients receive regular acupuncture care they frequently enthusiastically report that they no longer catch cold, flu, bronchitis or have asthma attacks nearly as frequently as they did prior to regular acupuncture care.

 When a needle penetrates the skin, the nerves local to the needle send messages to the brain and stimulate changes in brain activity in key areas of the brain that control the endocrine system.
 Acupuncture activates a rebalancing of the endocrine system and is well known to bring regularity to menstrual cycles and promote fertility.

 The body responds to a needle penetrating the skin as a healing crisis, with tissue healing/regenerating activities, pain relief, & nervous system rebalancing processes.
 Tight muscles respond to needling by lengthening, softening, and return to proper tone.
 The muscles regaining their flexibility, strength and performance.
 Acupuncture eliminates sources of inflammation.
 Acupuncture has an immediate observable pain relieving and anxiety relieving effect.
+Acupuncture relieves mild to moderate depression and is frequently effective in relieving insomnia.
 Acupuncture is an effective therapy for the treatment of acute pain, chronic pain, injuries and a wide range of other conditions.
 Acupuncture is also an excellent therapy to maintain wellness and to enhance physical/athletic and mental performance.

 Acupuncture activates the body to heal itself!